 Selection of a new OOI Pioneer Array location, or decision to maintain the Array at its current location, will be driven by community input on the important science questions that can be addressed with observations from a new Array location.
 A 2-Phase Sequential Lab approach is planned that will bring ocean scientists, educators and other stakeholders virtually together to evaluate 1) future location options for the Pioneer Array and 2) new design considerations that can enable exciting research endeavors at the new location.

 During each phase, one Micro Lab and a multi-day Innovations Lab are envisioned.
 The Pioneer Array location selection will be made during Phase I of the proposed project, based on multiple factors (see Technical considerations for relocating the Pioneer Array) including science questions that can be addressed at the new site.
-During Phase II, the science and observation opportunities offered by the selected location will be further developed and used to optimize the design and observing potential of the Array at the new location.
+During Phase II, the science and observation opportunities offered by the proposed location will be further developed and used to optimize the design and observing potential of the Array at the location.

 Participant Selection for Innovations Labs – Selection of participants for the Innovations Labs is a key factor in achieving a successful event and reaching constructive recommendations.
 Lab participants must have a willingness and excitement to explore new ideas in a collaborative setting.